iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 </tab>
 <tab title="Language Agnostic">

+Because the composed config will be dumped to `params.yaml`, we can use a YAML parser library (there is at least one available for most languages) to load the configuration.

-We can use
+Alternatively, we can use
 [Dict Unpacking](/doc/user-guide/project-structure/dvcyaml-files#dict-unpacking),
-in order to pass our configuration as [argparse](https://docs.python.org/3/library/argparse.html) arguments.
+to pass our configuration as [argparse](https://docs.python.org/3/library/argparse.html) arguments.

 ```yaml